 The town has everything that visitors could need to enjoy their stay.
 There are great restaurants serving food from Japan, Italy and Mexico, as well as plenty of traditional Canadian meat dishes, and it is all walkable and safe as well.

-The major attraction in Fort McMurray itself is the Oil Sands Discovery Centre.
+The major attraction in Fort McMurray itself is the Oil Sands Discovery Center.
 There you can learn about how the region around the town is producing massive amounts of energy, and there are interactive exhibits showing how the process works.

 Families will adore Fort McMurray as well.
 The town hosts a wonderful Children's Festival in June, with balloon artistry and bouncy castles, and there are a number of music festivals throughout the summer as well.